 - tendency for “emotional overeating”

-To reduce or pacify kapha, Ayurveda has given us dietary, lifestyle, and herbal treatment strategies.
-Here are a few underlying concepts that these strategies are based on:
+To reduce kapha and help achieve a place of balance, Ayurveda has given us dietary, lifestyle, and herbal treatment strategies.
+Here are a few underlying concepts that these suggestions are based on:

 - Foods that are pungent, bitter, or astringent in taste.

 - Warm foods, both energetically and in temperature.

 - Heating spices—like chili, black or cayenne pepper, ginger, cinnamon, and cumin.

 - Honey, in moderation, and never cooked.